myzeus/myzeus.github.io/about.md

 <div class="hero hero--light">
   <div class="hero__content" style="padding-top: 0.5rem;">
     <h3>About us</h3>
-    Zeus AI provides cutting-edge data products for weather monitoring and forecasting using AI and near real-time satellite observations.
-Our technology, developed at NASA Ames Research Center in Silicon Valley, uses state of the art computer vision to produce accurate, real-time and high-resolution weather variables.
+    Zeus AI is a NASA Ames Research Center spinout developing cutting-edge data products for weather monitoring and forecasting using AI and near real-time satellite observations.
+Our technology uses state of the art computer vision to produce accurate, real-time and high-resolution weather variables from a suite of global satellites.
 Our team has numerous publications and awards at the intersection of machine learning and Earth sciences with experience working in government agencies, academia, and private industry.
+In 2022, Zeus AI was awarded a NASA Small Business Innovation Research Phase I award for using machine learning to characterize atmopsheric vertical structure from geostationary satellites.
   </div>
 </div>